The Todo Noise Application

 await client.start();

-Now that the library is installed, let's import the components we need (i.e. text, slider and toggle) into our controller's index.js
+Let's first import the components we need (i.e. text, slider and toggle) into our controller's src/clients/controller.js

 file: